zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/eth.md

 #### **Withdraw ETH (3 step process)**

 1. Withdrawal of funds is initiated from Polygon.
 A checkpoint interval of 30 mins(For testnets wait for ~10 minutes) is set, where all the blocks on the Polygon block layer are validated since the last checkpoint.
 2. Once the checkpoint is submitted to the mainchain ERC20 contract, an NFT Exit (ERC721) token is created of equivalent value.
-Users need to wait for a 7 day challenge period (For testnets wait for ~5 minutes for)
+Users need to wait for about 2 seconds challenge period (For both testnet and mainnet)
 3. Once the challenge period is complete, the withdrawn funds can be claimed back to your ERC20 acccount from the mainchain contract using a process-exit procedure.

 > For now, just go with the fact that the challenge period for withdrawals is an important part of the Plasma framework to ensure security of your transactions.
 Later, once you get to know the system better, the reason for the 7-day withdrawal window will become clear to you.